Central (on-prem) Install

 You should pay attention to the following regarding the deployment architecture:

-Collector-API – This architecture assumes that the application can send observability data to the IP/DNS of this endpoint.
+OTEL Collector – Your application should be able to send observability data to the IP/DNS of this endpoint.
 You may need to configure your setup to allow this traffic.
 You may also choose to expose it as a public IP in your deployment (see below under Cloud Deployment)

 Analytics-API – This endpoint needs to be accessible to the IDE plugin.
 If you are deploying Digma into your internal network and use a VPN to access that IP you can choose not to expose this service as a public IP (see below under Cloud Deployment).